encord-team/encord-active/docs/docs/sdk/tagging-data.md

 1. Creating the tag.
 2. Tagging the data or labels.

-Below we describe how to do this with code.

 ## Creating Tags

 To create new tags, you follow this template: